 Deja vu is quite a common phenomenon.
 More than 97 % of healthy people, according to the studies, experience this condition at least once in their lifetime, and those affected by epilepsy experience it even more often.

 But offset is not just one of the properties of the primitive “mind” and the unconscious state in a modern human.
 According to Freud, it also works to aid the so-called “censorship” during dreaming.
 To bring the necessary proof of its validity, it would take too long, so we will just briefly mention what Freud had suggested.
-Censorship is in place to make a dream confusing, strange and incomprehensible.
+Censorship is in place to make a dream confusing, strange, and incomprehensible.
 For what purpose?

 Freud believed that this could be the way to “disguise” unwanted details of a dream, some secret desires of the dreamer from the conscious state.
 Modern psychologists are not as straightforward.
-And, as mentioned above, they consider “displacement” of dreams as a manifestation of our unconscious mind, which comes into play during dreaming.
+And, as mentioned above, they consider the “displacement” of dreams as a manifestation of our unconscious mind, which comes into play during dreaming.

 There is an opinion that the phenomenon of deja vu may be caused by changes in the way the brain is coding time.
 The process can be imagined as simultaneous coding of information as “present” and “past” with parallel experiences of these two processes.
 As a result, a detachment from reality is experienced.
 This hypothesis has only one drawback: it is unclear why so many deja vu experiences become so important for some people and, most importantly, what causes the change of time coding in the brain.

-Deja vu as distorted memory
+Sigmund Freud: deja vu as a distorted memory

 In “The Psychopathology of Everyday Life” book, Sigmund Freud talks about a remarkable case of a patient who told him about a case of deja vu, which she could not forget for many years.

-Citing various reasons, Freud concludes that the patient secretly wished her brother’s death, which is not uncommon, and is considered among the experts (contrary to the more rigid public opinion, of course) a completely normal and even natural human desire.
-Death of a brother or a sister is normal if, of course, it is not caused by actions or behavior which would provoke death of this unloved person.
+Citing various reasons, Freud concludes that the patient secretly wished her brother’s death, which is not uncommon and is considered among the experts (contrary to the more rigid public opinion, of course) a completely normal and even natural human desire.
+Death of a brother or a sister is normal if, of course, it is not caused by actions or behavior which would provoke the death of this unloved person.

 She has found a similar situation happening to the girls she was visiting and whose only brother was in danger and was soon to pass away.
-She should have consciously remembered that a few months earlier she herself experienced the same thing, but rather than recalling it, which was prevented by displacement, she had transposed these recollections onto the countryside, the garden and the house, as she was exposed to «fausse reconnaissance» (French for “mistaken identity”), and she felt as she had seen it all in the past.
+She should have consciously remembered that a few months earlier, she herself experienced the same thing, but rather than recalling it, which was prevented by the displacement, she had transposed these recollections onto the countryside, the garden and the house, as she was exposed to «fausse reconnaissance» (French for “mistaken identity”), and she felt as she had seen it all in the past.